 Although not a new concept, Socially Responsible Investing (SRI) has seen increased attention over the last several decades.
 In fact, investors have become more active in their demands of corporations in which they have holdings.
 Investor activities to move these organizations to a more responsible position have had fairly good results.

-In a 2017 study, Barko, Cremers, and Renneboog measure the effect of investor activism on corporate performance.
+In a 2017 study, Barko, Cremers, and Renneboog measured the effect of investor activism on corporate performance.
 A global dataset of 660 companies were profiled in the study by market share, analyst coverage, stock returns, and liquidity.
-Not surprisingly, over the ten-year study the Environmental, Social, and Governance (ESG) rating of the companies targeted by activist investors showed improvement in those ratings after the engagement with those investors, versus non-targeted “matched firms.”
+Not surprisingly, over the ten-year study, the Environmental, Social, and Governance (ESG) rating of the companies targeted by activist investors showed improvement in those ratings after the engagement with those investors, versus non-targeted “matched firms.”

 As consumers pay closer attention to the social responsibility of retailers and service providers, visibility into their supply chains has also become a priority.
 For example, Apple has come under scrutiny and criticism for the poor working conditions and environmental hazards taking place at assembly facilities in China.
 Even though these facilities are outside of the U.S. and are separate corporate entities, Apple has spent considerable corporate resources defending its reliance on such suppliers.
-Other companies such as the Swedish international retailer of furniture and household goods are taking a proactive approach to CSR both internally and within the supply chain.
-A visit to the IKEA website allows consumers and interested parties to view the company’s sustainability reports and their policy on “People and Planet.”
+Other companies, such as the Swedish international retailer of furniture and household goods, are taking a proactive approach to CSR both internally and within the supply chain.
+A visit to the IKEA website allows consumers and interested parties to view the company’s sustainability reports and its policy on “People and Planet.”

 Regardless of where the pressure originates, companies are finding that ignoring their social and environmental responsibility and impact is ultimately bad for business.